sapsan-wiki/sapsan-wiki.github.io/docs/api.md

     `sapsan.lib.experiments.evaluate.Evaluate`_`(model: Estimator, data_parameters: dict, backend = FakeBackend(), cmap: str = 'plasma', run_name: str = 'evaluate', **kwargs)`_

-: call Evaluate to set up the testing of the trained model.
+: Call `Evaluate` to set up the testing of the trained model.
 Don't forget to update `estimator.loaders` with the new data for testing.

 : !!! code ""
         Parameters